Christian Vieri: Early life

 During his time in Australia, Vieri developed a love for both football and cricket, a sport he still follows to this day.
 He stated in an interview that he would have liked to have been a professional cricketer.
-His brother, Massimiliano Vieri, was also a professional footballer and was an Australian international in 2004.
-Vieri played for Marconi Juniors and WS Wanderers Juniors when he was a child but his family subsequently moved back to Italy.
+His younger brother, Massimiliano "Max" Vieri, was also a professional footballer and was an Australian international in 2004.
+Vieri played for Marconi Juniors when he was a child but his family subsequently moved back to Italy.
+In an interview at the 1998 FIFA World Cup, Vieri named his all-time sporting hero as Australian cricketer Allan Border, and said that as a child he was better at cricket than football.

 Club career

 Early career

 Vieri started his playing career at Marconi Stallions.
-Upon his return to Italy in 1988, his first club was A.C.
-Santa Lucia, a team from Prato, where his first coach was Luciano Diamanti, the father of the player Alessandro Diamanti.
+Upon his return to Italy in 1988, his first club was Santa Lucia, a team from Prato, where his first coach was Luciano Diamanti, the father of the player Alessandro Diamanti.
 The next year he became affiliated with Prato and scored several goals in the Campionato Nazionale Dante Berretti.

 The following year, he moved to Torino after being spotted by Serino Rampanti, who recommended him to the coach Sergio Vatta.
 The president of the Prato, Andrea Toccafondi, did not want to sell the promising striker.
 To convince him to sell Vieri to Torino, the Granata also had to buy the son of Toccafondi, Paolo, who was a goalkeeper.
 After a year in the Torino youth ranks, Vieri was given his first team debut at age 18, on 30 October 1991 in the 1991–92 Coppa Italia under Emiliano Mondonico; he scored the second goal in a 2–0 win for Torino against Lazio.
 On 15 December of the same year, he made his official debut in Serie A during the final minutes of a home game against Fiorentina (2–0).
 He would later score his first goal in the league in a match won 4–0 against Genoa.
 At the end of the 1991–92 season, Vieri would pick up a runners up medal as an unused substitute in the 1992 UEFA Cup final, lost on away goals to Ajax.

 In November 1992, Vieri was sold to Serie B club Pisa, scoring two goals in 18 appearances.
 He would only stay in Pisa for one season, moving to fellow Serie B side Ravenna for the 1993–94 season, where he scored 12 goals in 32 appearances.
 He was subsequently transferred to another Serie B club for the 1994–95 season, Venezia, where he scored 11 goals in 29 appearances.